csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - [Oblique Decision Trees from Derivatives of ReLU Networks](https://arxiv.org/abs/1909.13488) (lee & jaakkola, 2020)
     - locally constant networks (which are derivatives of relu networks) are equivalent to trees
     - they perform well and can use DNN tools e.g. Dropconnect on them
+    - note: deriv wrt to input can be high-dim
+      - they define locally constant network LCN scalar prediction as derivative wrt every parameter transposed with the activations of every corresponding neuron
+      - approximately locally constant network ALCN: replace Relu $\max(0, x)$ with softplus $1+\exp(x)$
+      - ensemble locally constant net ELCN - enesemble of LCN or ALCN (they train via boosting)
 - incorporating prior knowledge
   - [Controlling Neural Networks with Rule Representations](https://arxiv.org/abs/2106.07804) (seo, ..., pfister, 21)
     - DEEPCTRL - encodes rules into DNN